squeaknode/squeak/docs/how-squeak-protocol-works.md

 * An encryption/decryption key is generated as a random scalar value.
 * A random initialization vector is generated.
-* The user content is encrypted with a symmetric-key algorithm using the encryption key and the initialization vector.
+* The post content is encrypted with a symmetric-key algorithm using the encryption key and the initialization vector.
 * A hash is calculated over the encrypted ciphertext.
 * The payment point is calculated from the encryption key scalar value on an elliptic curve.
 * A new nonce is generated.